actionk/Morpeh.Queries/README.md

 You should define all the queries inside `Configure` method.

-`CreateQuery()` returns an object of type `QueryConfigurer` that has many overloads for filtering that you can apply before describing the `ForEach` lambda.
+`CreateQuery()` returns an object of type `QueryBuilder` that has many overloads for filtering that you can apply before describing the `ForEach` lambda.

 You can also **combine multiple filtering** calls in a sequence before describing the `ForEach` lambda: